Hitstar53/My-Notes/Placement Preparation/Cheatsheets/DBMS Cheatsheet.md

 ### Alternative Data Models: Hierarchical & Network Models
 Before the relational model became dominant, earlier models were used to structure data, each with distinct characteristics and limitations.
-1. **Hierarchical Model**: This model organizes data in a tree-like structure.
+1. **Hierarchical Model**: Earliest Model developed in the 1950s by IBM.
+This model organizes data in a tree-like structure.
 Each record has a single parent, and each parent can have one or more child records.
 This creates a strict one-to-many relationship.
 While simple to understand, its rigidity is a significant drawback, as it cannot naturally represent many-to-many relationships.
 2. **Network Model**: An evolution of the hierarchical model, the network model allows a record (called a "member") to have multiple parent records (called "owners").
 This is achieved by representing data as a graph, enabling the modeling of more complex, many-to-many relationships.
 However, this flexibility came at the cost of increased complexity in navigating and managing the database.